veres-one/docs.veres.one/docs/network/governance.md

 affect the Network require the implicit approval of the Network participants, and the explicit approval of both the Board of Governors and the Maintainer, making it extremely difficult for any party to make permanent decisions in a unilateral fashion.

-All parties are check by legal agreements.
+All parties are held accountable by legal agreements.

 ## Node Checks and Balances